sberghel/vampirecoffee.net/content/post/building-this-site.md

 to find one I liked, and then I could got straight to editing the Markdown for my post on the Hugo Awards.

+This has a couple of advantages:

-It was certainly less effort than trying to build any website more advanced than [this](http://motherfuckingwebsite.com/) in plain HTML+CSS, and I still get the shinyness of "responsive web design".
+* It's less effort than trying to build any website more advanced than [this](http://motherfuckingwebsite.com/) in plain HTML+CSS
+* I still get the shinyness of "responsive web design".
+* I can use someone else's code to put my posts on both the front page of my site *and* their own pages, instead of hacking together my own code to do so.
+* I can write my posts in plain Markdown, instead of wearing out the shift keys on my keyboard typing HTML

 ## The Annoying Parts